 Happy quarantine!
 I bet you could use some comfort food right about now.
 When I asked my wife what was one of her favorite comfort foods, she immediately said cheeseburger pasta, and I was confused.

-I have never made cheeseburger pasta, and I had no idea what she was requesting.
-Turns out, my wife was talking about Hamburger Helper.
+I have never made a cheeseburger pasta skillet, and I had no idea what she was requesting.
+Turns out, my wife was talking about a healthy Hamburger Helper.
 You know, the "just add beef" box of pasta stuff?

 I don't remember the last time I had Hamburger Helper.
 In fact, I totally forgot about it.
 When I asked my wife what were the main things it should be, she said "tomato-y, cheesy, a little salty, and beefy."
 We're in quarantine times, and I did not buy ground beef, but I told her I'd figure it out.

 Sure enough, tonight's cheeseburger pasta skillet was a hit.
-If you are looking for all the comfort and ease of Hamburger Helper, but a slightly elevated version of that, you have to try this cheeseburger pasta skillet.
+If you are looking for all the comfort and ease but want an upgraded, healthy Hamburger Helper, you have to try this cheeseburger pasta skillet.
 It hits all the requirements my wife was looking for, but it is lighter, made with ingredients I'm familiar with, and damn delicious.

 Life in Quarantine

 I don't know about you guys, but life in quarantine has been a rollercoaster.
 We have been at home, with our kids for 30 days now--thirty long days.
 Some days have been great, and we have been handling it like champs; we have Zoomed with family members, we've taken family walks, and we've been doing crafts with our kids.